orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - [ ] ignorant referencing ray ; all these as ;

  Open inputs, outputs, compute substrate, ..., interfaces ; means inputs/outputs are extremes match on initial/terminal.
 Substrate is anything in between.
-Interfaces are control of that in between if we're not fully defining how it is traversed by defu
+Interfaces are control of that in between if we're not fully defining how it is traversed by default.

 `.terminal`
 	# TODo: __anext__ in python case might need addition async def setup? - How is that interpreted as operators for awaitable?